 Fronting Namibia’s sweeping wind-lashed coast, Shipwreck Lodge may be the most unlikely beach retreat you’ll ever encounter.
 Perched atop golden dunes, blonde wood cabins offer refuge in complete isolation from where you can step straight out onto the barren sand.
 The interiors feel cosy with wood-burning stoves, velvet daybeds as well as portholes and picture windows with plenty of light streaming in.
 After venturing through one of the earth’s largest wildernesses, soak it all up from the deck at sunset.

 The Datai, Langkawai, Malaysia

 If you’re looking to ignite your tropical jungle dreams, look no further than The Datai, Langkawi.
 Embedded in ancient rainforest on the north-western tip of the island, this hideaway is just as spoiling as it is wild.
-It’s just reopened following a refurb.
-Nothing has been left untouched by the works, including the spa, the ideal place to relax after a jungle jaunt.
+Blending into its surroundings, the spa at The Datai is the ideal place to relax after a jungle jaunt.
 Unwind on the beach, a semicircle of white sand, exclusive to guests.
 You can even request candlelit dinners here, complete with a private waiter.